NBISweden/workshop-genome_annotation/labs/maker_abinitio_evidence_driven.md

 ...
 *keep_preds=1*

-We must deactivate the evidence base predidction to enable MAKER to pass those alignalignents/hints to the ab-initio tool (That enable the ab-initio evidence-driven mode.
+We must deactivate the evidence base predidction to enable MAKER to pass those alignaligments/hints to the ab-initio tool (that enables the ab-initio evidence-driven mode.
 Otherwise it would be pure abinitio).

 <i>protein2genome=0</i>
 <i>est2genome=0</i>